OSGeo/OSGeoLive-doc/overview/qgis_overview.rst

   Don't mention licence or open source in this section.
   Target audience is a GIS practitioner or student who is new to Open Source.

-Quantum GIS (QGIS) is a user friendly Open Source Geographic Information System (GIS) licensed under the GNU General Public License.
-QGIS is an official project of the Open Source Geospatial Foundation  (OSGeo).
-It runs on Linux, Unix, Mac OSX, and Windows and supports numerous vector, raster, and database formats and functionalities.
+Quantum GIS (QGIS) is a user friendly, Open Source, GIS client where you can visualize, manage, edit, analyse data, and compose printable maps.

-Quantum GIS provides a continously growing number of capabilities provided by core functions and plugins.
-You can visualize, manage, edit, analyse data, and compose printable maps.
-Get a first impression with some screenshots and a more detailed feature list.
+It includes powerful analytical functionality through integration with GRASS.

-Quantum GIS is a volunteer driven project.
-We welcome contributions from in the form of code contributions, bug fixes, bug reports, contributed documentation, advocacy and supporting other users on our mailing lists and the QGIS Forum.
-If you are interested in actively supporting the project, you can find more information under the development menu and on the QGIS Wiki.
-We also welcome financial contributions in the form of sponsoring and funding.
+It runs on Linux, Unix, Mac OSX, and Windows and supports numerous vector, raster and database formats and functionality.

 ..
 Writing Tip:
   Provide a image of the application which will typically be a screen shot